Socialist Australia

 An Italian neorealist film that portrays the plight of the working class in post-war Italy.
 The main character’s desperate search for his stolen bicycle reflects the harsh realities of poverty and unemployment under capitalism.

-Z (1969) – Director: Costa-Gavras
+Z (1969) – A Socialist movie by Director: Costa-Gavras

 A political thriller based on real events in Greece, “Z” exposes corruption, political repression, and the fight against fascism.
 The film critiques authoritarianism while championing resistance movements often aligned with socialist causes.